mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.0/integrations/hdfs/index.md

 # S3

-To set up S3 connectivity, you must be on a cluster in permissive mode.
+To set up S3 connectivity, you must be on a cluster in permissive or strict mode.

 1. Set up a Service Account for {{ model.techName }} and its secrets.

     ```bash
-    DSENGINE_SA=dsengine_sa
+    export DSENGINE_SA=dsengine_sa
     ```
 1. Store your AWS keys as secrets.